RaijmakersH/az900-labs/Instructions/Walkthroughs/15-Manage resource locks.md

 5. Wait for the notification that the storage account was successfully created.

-6. Access your new storage account and from the **Overview** pane, click **Delete**.
+6. Navigate to new storage account and from the **Overview** pane, click **Delete**.
 You receive an error message stating the resource or its parent has a delete lock.

     ![Screenshot of the error deleting the storage account.](../images/1603.png)